Elementary Education Program

 Bachelor of Arts — Program Overview

-As a teacher candidate at BCU, you'll be active in actual classrooms from the get-go, observing teachers, working with small groups of students and teaching classes in elementary schools.
-You'll also be part of our unique Professional Development School, a collaboration with neighboring Leeds Elementary.
-Rack up 225 hours of classroom experience, before you even start student teaching!
+As a teacher candidate at BCU, you'll be active in actual classrooms from the get-go: observing teachers, working with small groups of students and being part of our unique Professional Development School, a collaboration with neighboring Leeds Elementary.
+You'll rack up 225 hours of classroom experience — and that's before you even start student teaching!

 As part of the elementary education major, you'll complete a K-8 reading endorsement, and if possible, a 5-8 middle school endorsement.
 These endorsements supplement an elementary education major, so you'll be qualified to teach more subject areas and more grade levels.
 Coaching endorsements are also available.

 Think green, save green.